plgagne/Game-Boy-Essentials/drafts/Tetris Blast.md

 Nintendo.

 That's right.
 The very same people who immediately understood that *Tetris* would make the Game Boy an even bigger success don't understand that all copies of anything called *Tetris* should offer a classic mode.
-With *Tetris 2* and *Tetris Attack*, Nintendo treat the word Tetris like it simply means falling-block puzzle.
-I mean they're right in a sense.
+With *Tetris 2* and *Tetris Attack*, Nintendo treated the word Tetris like it simply means falling-block puzzle, so made new games and called them *Tetris*.
+It's also indicative of Nintendo's development strategy.
 Every Game Boy already has a very good copy of *Tetris*.
 Outside of Japan, everybody who bought a Game Boy already owns *Tetris*.
 Why bother including it?
+That's the difference with Nintendo's approach.
+Nintendo is a smaller software company than you think.
+Managing their small amount of resources is vital.
+If *Tetris* is already available on Game Boy, they don't want to reimplement what they've already done.
+They need to provide new experiences to stay relevant with their small headcount.
+A great example with *Tetris* is the Nintendo developped *Tetris DS*.
+It was Nintendo coming back to *Tetris* after leaving the franchise to others for 8 years.

+It's the most impressive *Tetris* game ever made due to its inventive game modes.

+- But it also had a kickass classic mode.
+Assuredly mandated by Pajitnov and Rogers, and following the [Tetris guidelines](https://tetris.wiki/Tetris_Guideline) to the letter.

 They have the US console license so they use it with other puzzle games to gin up their marketing. *Tetris Blast* to me is the final nail in the coffin; it's Bombliss from Rogers but **without** the accompanying classic mode.
 That stings.

 - Why is it without a classic mode?
-- Nintendo is a smaller software company than you think.
-Managing their small amount of resources is vital.
-- If Tetris is already available on Game Boy, they feel no need to reimplement what they've already done.
-- They need to provide new experiences to stay relevant with their small headcount.
-Once the DS came out, *Tetris DS* was released, the most impressive *Tetris* game ever made due to its inventive game modes.
-- But it also had a kickass classic mode.
-Assuredly mandated by Pajitnov and Rogers, and following the [Tetris guidelines](https://tetris.wiki/Tetris_Guideline) to the letter.
+-

 # Tetris Blast